TEAM-AAAAAAAAAAAAAAAA/RTYPE/src/ecs/README.md

 ```

 If your objective is to add a new component to the Sparse Array, you are at the right place.
-Let's just define what a world is before giving you a good example of adding a component and make it run properly.
+Let's just define what a world is before giving you a good example of adding a component and making it run properly.

 Registry Class Private Member